GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you want the right balance of offense, defense and utility
 - you should focus on offense first, then defense/utility
 - you want to create synergy between builds, some builds/skills don't work well together (ex: fire/blind with snipers)
-- some examples of good synergy are 3 dps + 1 healer/cc, 3 afk skill builds and 1 skill support build
+- some examples of good synergy are 3 DPS + 1 healer/CC, 3 AFK skill builds and 1 skill support build

 ### Group composition (advanced)
 - kill-dependency levels